JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Mas_Alla_de_las_Matematicas.md

 The relationship of the number $\Pi$ with the circle leads us to consider the importance of this geometric figure in the organization of the universe.
 In the UB, for example, we can find these significant statements:

-> _Even your olden prophets understood the eternal, never-beginning, never-ending, circular nature of the Universal Father. . . ._ ([UB 2:2.1](/en/The_Urantia_Book/2#p2_1))
+> _Even your olden prophets understood the eternal, never-beginning, never-ending, circular nature of the Universal Father. . . ._ (<a id="a70_132"></a>[UB 2:2.1](/en/The_Urantia_Book/2#p2_1))

-> _The final proof of both a circular and delimited universe is afforded by the, to us, well-known fact that all forms of basic energy ever swing around the curved path of the space levels of the master universe in obedience to the incessant and absolute pull of Paradise gravity._ ([UB 12:1.1](/en/The_Urantia_Book/12#p1_1))
+> _The final proof of both a circular and delimited universe is afforded by the, to us, well-known fact that all forms of basic energy ever swing around the curved path of the space levels of the master universe in obedience to the incessant and absolute pull of Paradise gravity._ (<a id="a72_283"></a>[UB 12:1.1](/en/The_Urantia_Book/12#p1_1))

 > _And all this confirms our belief in a circular, somewhat limited, but orderly and far-flung universe of universes.
 If this were not true, then evidence of energy depletion at some point would sooner or later appear.
-All laws, organizations, administration, and the testimony of universe explorers—everything points to the existence of an infinite God but, as yet, a finite universe, a circularity of endless existence, well-nigh limitless but, nevertheless, finite in contrast with infinity._ ([UB 42:1.9](/en/The_Urantia_Book/42#p1_9))
+All laws, organizations, administration, and the testimony of universe explorers—everything points to the existence of an infinite God but, as yet, a finite universe, a circularity of endless existence, well-nigh limitless but, nevertheless, finite in contrast with infinity._ (<a id="a74_497"></a>[UB 42:1.9](/en/The_Urantia_Book/42#p1_9))

 In his book _The univocal language of the Sacred Doctrine_, Abelardo Falletti deduces from equality $\sqrt{[\Pi^{2}+(\Pi / 2)^{2}]} / \Pi=\sqrt{5} / 2$, a deep meaning of transmission of the religious fact in man.
 He affirms that in the decimal system there is something unattainable that science calls “transcendent number”.
 The number $\Pi$ is a transcendental number that cannot be caused or come from rational numbers, including periodic ones.
 The above formula cannot be reversed so that the square root of 5 divided by two returns $\Pi$ without the $\Pi$ itself intervening.